alexhoen/alexhoen.github.io/index.md

 - "MIP-DD: A Delta Debugger for Mixed Integer Programming Solvers" @ *CPAIOR 2024 in Uppsala (poster)*
 - "Certifying MIP-Based Presolve Reductions for 0-1 Integer Linear Programs" @ *CPAIOR 2024 in Uppsala*
 - "On Performance Variability in Pseudo-Boolean Solving and the Impact of Trivial Model Simplifications" @ *Pragmatics of SAT 2023 in Alghero*
-- "PaPILO: Parallelising presolving in Mixed Integer Programming" @ *Euro 2021 in Athens*
+- "PaPILO: Parallelizing presolving in Mixed Integer Programming" @ *Euro 2021 in Athens*